Semma Botha Aagathey

-Semma Botha Aagathey is a 2018 Indian Tamil-language action thriller film directed by Badri Venkatesh, with Pon Elango as assistant director and dialogues written by G. Radhakrishnan.
+Semma Botha Aagathey is a 2018 Indian Tamil-language action thriller film directed by Badri Venkatesh and dialogues written by G. Radhakrishnan.
 The film stars Atharvaa, who also produces the film, alongside Mishti and Anaika Soti.
 Featuring music composed by Yuvan Shankar Raja, the film began production during January 2016 and was released in India on 29 June 2018.

 Plot

-The movie begins with Ramesh (Atharvaa) waking up in a hangover and remembering the events of the previous day.
-After a breakup with his girlfriend Madhu (Mishti), he is sad and drinks a lot along with his friend Nandhu (Karunakaran).
+The movie begins with Ramesh (Atharvaa) waking up with a hangover and remembering the previous day's events.
+After a breakup with his girlfriend Madhu (Mishti), he is sad and heavily drinks with his friend Nandhu (Karunakaran).
 On his advice, Ramesh calls for a female escort and sneaks her into his apartment.
-Ramesh has to step out of his house due to his neighbor Devi's (Devadarshini) emergency situation.
+Ramesh has to step out of his house due to his neighbor Devi's (Devadarshini) emergency.
 He asks the escort, Nina (Anaika Soti), to wait inside his house, promising to come back soon.
 While he returns, he finds that she is dead under mysterious circumstances.
 Ramesh is shocked and tries to find details about her.
-He sees restaurant receipts in her bag, checks the CCTV footages, and finds that another man named Ravi (Prinz Nithik) had accompanied her prior to her meeting him.
+He sees restaurant receipts in her bag, checks the CCTV footage, and finds that another man named Ravi (Prinz Nithik) had accompanied her before meeting Ramesh.
 From her cell phone, he finds her house address, travels to Palakkad, and asks Nandhu to stay behind and guard the dead body.
-He is not able to find any information from Nina's family and leaves, but Nina's sister makes a call to Sekar (John Vijay) and informs him about Ramesh.
+He is unable to find any information from Nina's family and leaves, but Nina's sister calls Sekar (John Vijay) and informs him about Ramesh.